nicolashch/groceries-automation/README.md

-# groceries-automation
+# test-automation-wdio
-Groceries shopping automation with WDIO
+Test automation with WDIO